 Using experimental mode means that you are likely to lose access to all of your sources and views within Materialize and will have to recreate them and re-ingest all of your data.

 Because of this volatility:

-- You can only start new nodes in experimental mode.
+- You can only initialize new servers in experimental mode.

-- Nodes started in experimental mode must always be started in experimental mode.
+- Servers started in experimental mode must always be started in experimental mode.

 We recommend only using experimental mode to explore Materialize, i.e. absolutely never in production.
 If your explorations yield interesting results or things you’d like to see changed, let us know on GitHub.